Victims Compensation Tribunal: Financial statistics

 a) a total of A$82.9 million was awarded in Victims Compensation for the years 1995–96 of which a total of $1.86 million was recovered from offenders.

 b) Outstanding debts to the Fund recorded by the Auditor General at 30 June 1996 totalled A$113.9 million, with a provision for doubtful debts of A$102.9 million.

-But as only 51.2% of all compensation awards for that year were based on a conviction, this means that 48.8% were not based on a conviction.
+However, as only 51.2% of all compensation awards for that year were based on a conviction, this means that 48.8% were not based on a conviction.

 In the Chairperson's Report for 2007/2008 [32] it was reported that:

 a) Applications for statutory compensation received during the review period totalled 7031.
 Assessors determined a total of 4013 claims for compensation.

 b) A total of A$61 million (statutory compensation awarded by assessors and Tribunal on appeal, professional costs and disbursements) was paid.

 c) Pending claims have increased from 7297 to 10 241.

 d) In the year 2004/05, 2887 applications were dismissed in 2005/06, 2210 and, in the year under review, 1383;

 e) The number of appeals to the Tribunal totalled 639 and 563 were determined.
 There were 177 appeals pending at the close of the financial year.

 f) A total of A$3.36 million was collected from convicted offenders during 2007/08 slightly down from the previous year in which A$3.63 million was recovered.

 g) Since the inception of the statutory scheme in 1988, more than A$41 million has been recovered from convicted offenders.
 In excess of A$28 million of this amount has been recovered since 2000".

 h) For the year under review there was a substantial increase in applications received over the previous year – 7031, an increase of nearly 25 per cent.

 i) Awards for the compensable injury of domestic violence made by compensation assessors totalled 638.
 Domestic violence is recorded as the offence in 963 claims.
 There has been a steady rise in the number of claims lodged where the applicant applies for statutory compensation for the compensable injury of domestic violence.

 j) In the year 2007/08, compensation assessors determined 1044 claims where sexual assault was recorded as the offence.
 Awards were made in 722 cases.
 Of the 944 claims for child sexual assault lodged out of time, 142 claims were lodged where the applicant is now aged 41–50 years, 65 claims where the applicant is now 51 to 60 years and 14 claims where the applicant is over 61 years.

 k) In recent times there has been substantial increase in the number of multiple claims lodged by some applicants – especially where sexual assaults or domestic violence is claimed.
 At present approximately 1000 victims have multiple compensable claims pending, generally such claims are historic.

-In 2013 Howard Brown, a member of the NSW Victims Advisory Board, said the old bill has been a farce – it is A$300 million in debt.
+In 2013 Howard Brown, a member of the NSW Victims Advisory Board, said the old bill "has been a farce – it is A$300 million in debt".